janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 - **Script Used:**

   - **`openshift-ci-tests.sh`**: Automates the setup of the test environment, deployment of RHDH instances, and execution of tests.
+For more details, refer to the [High-Level Overview of `openshift-ci-tests.sh`](#high-level-overview-of-openshift-ci-testssh).

-**High-Level Overview of `openshift-ci-tests.sh`:**
+### High-Level Overview of `openshift-ci-tests.sh`

-The `openshift-ci-tests.sh` script orchestrates the deployment and testing workflow for both PR and nightly jobs:
+The `openshift-ci-tests.sh` script (located at [`.ibm/pipelines/openshift-ci-tests.sh`](../../.ibm/pipelines/openshift-ci-tests.sh)) orchestrates the deployment and testing workflow for both PR and nightly jobs:

 - **Environment Preparation:** Sets up clusters and namespaces based on job requirements.
 - **Deployment:** Deploys RHDH instances using Helm charts.
 - **Testing:** Runs end-to-end tests with Playwright.
 - **Cleanup and Reporting:** Cleans up resources and collects artifacts after testing.

+Detailed steps on how the tests and reports are managed can be found in the `run_tests()` function within the `openshift-ci-tests.sh` script.
+Additionally, all the different `yarn` commands that trigger various Playwright projects are described in the `package.json` file.

+When the test run is complete, the status will be reported under your PR checks.

+> **Important:** The environment in which the PR tests are executed is shared and ephemeral.
+All PR tests queue for the same environment, which is destroyed and recreated for each PR.
+Test outputs (screenshots, recordings, walkthroughs, etc.) are stored for a retention period of **6 months** and can be accessed by checking the **Details -> Artifacts** of the test check on the PR.

 ### Automated Steps

 - **Environment Setup:**
   - **PR Tests:** Ephemeral environments are automatically created and destroyed per test run.
-  - **Nightly Tests:** Use long-running clusters with automated updates, including multiple OCP versions (usially the current and the previous two).
+  - **Nightly Tests:** Use long-running clusters with automated updates, including multiple OCP versions (usually the current and the previous two).
 - **Deployment:**
   - RHDH instances are deployed using automated scripts and Helm charts.
 - **Test Execution:**